 The exhaust gas recirculation (EGR) valve, does exactly what the name implies.
 It circulates, exhaust gas, for a second time.

 So, exhaust gas recirculation (EGR) valves, do not normally require maintenance.
-But, can become clogged with carbon deposits.
+But, they can become clogged with carbon deposits.

 As a result, carbon deposits can cause the exhaust gas recirculation (EGR) valve to stick.
 Consequently, preventing it from opening or closing properly.